 National Craft Jerky Day, on November 27th, recognizes that craft jerky is the standard by which all other jerky is measured.
 It awakens the taste buds and ignites the opinions of jerky fans the world over.
 The day focuses on artisanal creators of this dehydrated, seasoned meat and snack extraordinaire.

-For many, jerky is a tradition.
-The meat regales a story of family, dedication, love.
-And, simply put, hunger.
-Flavors created from recipes passed down through generations, from hunters, farmers, families and old friends, while dashing spices and burning a slew of woods to unshackle the natural flavors locked in the dried meat.
-Quality meat and small batch production beget unique, original recipes often influenced by regional fare and flair.
+For many, jerky making is a tradition.
+The meat regales the world with a story of family, dedication, love, and, simply put – hunger.
+The flavors recreate the stories from recipes passed down through generations, from hunters, farmers, families, and old friends.
+They come alive when casting spices and burning a slew of woods, unshackling the natural flavors locked in the dried meat.
+Quality meat and small batch production also beget unique, original recipes often influenced by regional fare and flair.

-For the casual jerky fan, the magnitude of flavor you experience today will leave an indelible impression on your taste buds.
-It will alter your jerky preferences forever.
+For the casual jerky fan, the magnitude of flavor you experience today will leave a lasting impression on your taste buds.
+And, it will alter your jerky preferences forever.
 For all those artisans passionate enough to take their traditions beyond family and friends, National Craft Jerky Day honors you and your dedication to the craft.

 HOW TO OBSERVE #NationalCraftJerkyDay

 On November 27th, let us sink our ravenous teeth into the delicacy that is jerky.
 Savor the beef, pork, venison, bird, or buffalo.
 Delve into the meat manifestations of the modern jerky era, never to look back.
-Shine the spotlight on flavor, spice, sweet, smoky, tender, on delectable jerky.
+Shine the spotlight on flavor, spice, sweetness, smoky, tender, on delectable jerky.
 And recognize the dedicated artisans who afford us such a pleasure.

 NATIONAL CRAFT JERKY DAY HISTORY

 Long Beach Jerky Co. founded National Craft Jerky Day to honor all the small-batch jerky makers.
 For Alex Naticchioni, the founder of Long Beach Jerky Co. and the impetus behind this glorious day of carnivorous appetites, making jerky on Christmas day with his grandfather, Albert (AKA “Gramps”), was the genesis of his craft.
-In fact, November 27th was chosen in honor of Gramps’ birthday, and his legacy will live on through the inspiration and love he bestowed upon his family.
+In fact, Alex and company chose November 27th in honor of Gramps’ birthday, and his legacy will live on through the inspiration and love he bestowed upon his family.
 For Long Beach Jerky Co. and many other jerky proprietors, what began as a family tradition has evolved into a passion, a drive to create a new market for all jerky varieties.